 Paying your taxes with a personal loan

-In most cases, a short-term personal loan is an ideal solution to pay off IRS debt.
-You can borrow money from a private lender at a rate that is lower than the IRS interest plus penalty.
+Another option is to pay off your IRS tax debt with a personal loan.
+Typically, borrowing money from a private lender to pay off your tax debt only makes sense if you qualify for a rate that is lower than the IRS interest plus penalty.
 The better your credit score, the greater your chances will be for qualifying for a personal loan with a low-interest rate.

 If you don’t know your current credit score, you can check it for free here.

 There are several benefits of using a personal loan to pay taxes.
 When you pay off your tax bill in a lump sum, you don’t have to worry about penalties and interest from the IRS.
 You can also sleep better knowing that no one is going to garnish your wages, seize your assets, or file a lien against your property.

 Many personal loans have competitive interest rates and no prepayment penalties.
 This means you can pay off the loan as quickly as you want without paying any additional fees.

 You can get personal loans from major banks, credit unions, and many online lenders.
 Borrowers now find some of the most competitive rates and fastest funding for personal loans with online marketplace lenders and online lenders.
 Here are some examples of lenders that may offer personal loans that are cheaper than borrowing from the IRS with an installment agreement.

 However, remember only borrowers with excellent credit qualify for a low enough interest to justify paying your tax debt with a personal loan.